 - Paper statement fees: Depending on the bank, you may be charged a fee to receive paper statements if you’d rather not receive them digitally.

-- Account activation fees: They’re not common, but some credit cards charge an account activation or account opening fee.
+- Account activation fees: They’re not common, but some credit cards charge a fee to open an account.

-- Credit limit increase fee: Most issuers don’t charge anything to increase your credit limit, but some do.
+- Credit limit increase fees: Most issuers don’t charge anything to increase your credit limit, but some do.

-- Expedited payment fee: If you have to get a payment in more quickly than usual, you might have to pay.
+- Expedited payment fees: If you need to make a payment quicker than usual, you might have to pay to have it expedited.

-- Card replacement fee: If you lose your credit card, the issuer will typically send you a new one quickly for free.
+- Card replacement fees: If you lose your credit card, the issuer will typically send you a new one for free.
 But some issuers charge, and some may charge extra to send it quickly.